-To finalise a detailed Asset Management Plan in 2011 for managing voluntary and community sector assets owned by the Council, building on the previous strategy framework of 2009.
+To review the strategy in 2014 for managing voluntary and community sector assets owned by the council, building on the previous strategy framework of 2009, and 2010 Corporate Asset Management Plan.

 Surplus Properties and Disposal

 To deliver challenging capital receipt targets whilst maintaining best consideration principles and balancing revenue requirements.